joeybuczek/react-quickstore/README.md

 # QuickStore

-A React component library for state management that utilizes the Context API.
+A React component library for state management that utilizes the Context API and React Hooks.

 ```
 npm install react-quickstore